The Value Of Spring Length

 Trailer Axle Leaf Spring Length – Why?

-So, why do they have the many different spring lengths?
+So, why do they have so many different spring lengths?
 What trailer leaf spring length should I use?
 Does spring length even matter?

 Let’s start with the last question, and work to the first.
 I don’t have definitive answers, but I’ll share some facts and perspective.